aaronbloomfield/ccc/hws/tokens/index.md

 - "This contract may be abstract, not implement an abstract parent's methods completely or not invoke an inherited contract's constructor correctly." -- likely this means you are trying to deploy the interface rather than the contract itself.
 In Remix, in the Deploy pane, make sure the correct contract (and not an interface!) is selected in the "Contract" drop-down list.

+More will be added to this list as further common problems (and their solutions) arise.

 ### Submission